Shaman effigy pendant

 Ancient South America Gallery (Gallery LG33)

 Large pendant in the form of a standing human male with leaf-nosed bat face mask.
 His elaborate headdress includes two birds facing front and profile zoomorphic flanges at each side of his head.
 His hands clutch serpent heads at his thighs.
-This type of elaborate pendant is popularly refered to as a “cacique pendant”, and many represent a high ranking male person in transformation to his spiritual animal companion.
+This type of elaborate pendant is popularly referred to as a “cacique pendant”, and many represent a high ranking male person in transformation to his spiritual animal companion.

 January 5, 1976, sold by Alphonse Jax (dealer), New York, to Landon T. Clay, Boston; 2000, year-end gift of Landon T. Clay to the MFA.
 (Accession Date: January 24, 2001)